 I had to get creative with double jumps and wall slides to conquer the really tricky sections, particularly because Skelattack is filled with MANY hazards that will… erm… ‘kill’ Skully with a single touch.
 However, there is virtually no penalty for flubbing a difficult jump given that the little skeleton and his bat will simply respawn with full health at the last blue lamp they passed.
 The only real punishment is a random sign located in some of the hub worlds, which keeps a mocking tally of your death count.

 There are also several mechanics that makes Skelattack’s gameplay sail really close to metroidvania territory, such as a map that allows fast travel, a world that unlocks progressively and a few additional abilities that can be unlocked.
 Sadly, the developers never really committed to these elements, and it makes Skelattack feel like a game that’s trying to trick the player into thinking they’re playing a metroidvania title.

-Metroidvanias are not exactly known for being easy, but they are certainly not punishing since exploring and learning is crucial to the experience.
 In Skelattack, the game’s currency consists of blue shards scattered around the world which Skully and Imber can collect for upgrades.
 Unfortunately, when Skully ‘dies’ the game punishes the player by taking away these blue shards rather than a life.
 This makes upgrading a frustrating slog because save points are few and far between.